yawad2/Polynomial-Degree-Hunting/README.md

   - Regularization constant: 0.001

 ## Usage
-Run the program from the command line, providing training and test data files as arguments:
+Run the program from the command line, providing training and test data files as arguments